 Oakhurst is home to central California's only five-diamond lodging choice and five-star Restaurant: Erna's Elderberry House and Chateau du Sureau.
 This elegant inn and restaurant is truly a unique experience.

 The region is home to more artists than anywhere else.
 See the beauty of Yosemite and Madera County and you'll know where they draw inspiration from.
 Visit the Timberline Art Gallery, or Gallery Yosemite, just two of several galleries on Gallery Row and meet the artists in person on the Sierra Art Trails, an annual open house.
 Find the best spots for Yosemite photography with Photo Safari Yosemite.

 For a fun evening of melodrama, visit the Golden Chain Theatre.
 The Golden Chain Theatre has been running for over 40 years.
-Boo the villain and cheer for the hero, while enjoying a cocktai from their new saloon.
+Boo the villain and cheer for the hero, while enjoying a cocktail from their new saloon.
 You're guaranteed an entertaining evening.

 Many of the hotels and attractions throughout Madera County are pet friendly.
 Grab any supplies you'll need for your dog or cat at Oakhurst Feed and Pet Supply.
 They have everything you'll need to keep your pet happy during your travels.
 But please remember, despite what the picture says, don't feed the wild animals!

 Looking for golf?
 Then hit the links at Sierra Meadows Country Club or River Creek Golf Course.
 Located in a beautiful valley surrounded by mature oaks and towering pines, both courses are a treat to play.

 Bass Lake is a must-see location.
 Sparkling blue waters surrounded by the Sierra National Forest make for a beautiful vacation spot year round.
-National Park.
 Bass Lake is popular with anglers for it's healthy population of rainbow trout, kokanee, largemouth bass, crappie and more.
 It's also a great lake for wakeboarding, or to take your PWC.
 If you don't have a boat, no problem as Bass Lake Watersports, Miller's Landing and The Forks Resort all rent various watercraft.

 You're never far away from your room on Bass Lake as you can stay one of of the three full service resorts or rent a private cabin moments from shore.